-In some cases, simply increasing the number of antlerless elk hunting permits is an insufficient way to address overpopulation.
-Recent elk-collaring studies have revealed that elk routinely move to private lands when publicland hunts are underway.
+Recent elk-collaring studies have revealed that elk routinely move to private lands when public-land hunts are underway.

-While this annual move to private lands helps cow elk survive, it can be frustrating for hunters who are trying to harvest animals and equally frustrating for landowners who do not want dozens (or hundreds) of elk on their properties.
+While this annual move to private lands helps cow elk survive, it can be frustrating for hunters who are trying to harvest animals and equally frustrating for landowners who do not want additional elk on their properties.

-That's why the Utah Wildlife Board approved a new, strategic type of hunt that will go into effect for the first time in 2016.
+That's why the Utah Wildlife Board approved the private-lands-only hunts that went into effect for the first time in 2016.